 From here you're taken through to get changed into a climb suit which goes over the top of your normal clothes like an overall.
 It has long zips and Velcro to make it easy to put on.
-You must wear flat shoes with a good grip and climb boots can be provided or you can wear your own, if the safety team give approval.
-You can see me wearing my climb suit (and looking rather smug at the summit here.)
+You must wear flat shoes with a good grip and climbing boots can be provided or you can wear your own if the safety team give approval.
+You can see me wearing my climb suit.

 The climb suit has a pocket on each sleeve to fit a camera phone but actual cameras are not allowed.

-As well as the climb suit, everyone wears a harness which goes around the tops of your legs and over your shoulders, and you put it on rather like a backpack.
-When all straps have been tightened you add the climb clips and your... guide takes you to the base of the climb for training on how to attach yourself to the safety wire.
+As well as the climbing suit, everyone wears a harness which goes around the tops of your legs and over your shoulders, and you put it on rather like a backpack.
+When all straps have been tightened you add the climb clips and your guide takes you to the base of the climb for training on how to attach yourself to the safety wire.